Jo Castro recently completed our Europe Jewel tour. Here she gives her insights into the incredible city of Prague. Read on for top tips!

 Visit the 12th Century Old Town Hall and climb the tower for magnificent views across the rooftops.
 Get down in time just before the hour strikes to watch the Astronomical Clock display.

 Rise early and visit Charles Bridge before the crowds get there.
-“The Bridge had its genesis at 5.31 on 9th July 1357, an auspicious date decreed by Charles IV on the advice of astronomers and it was completed in the early 15th Century under the reign of Wenceslas IV,” our city guide Rob said.
+“The Bridge had its genesis at 5.31 on 9th July 1357, an auspicious date decreed by Charles IV on the advice of astronomers and it was completed in the early 15th century under the reign of Wenceslas IV,” our city guide Rob said.
 It connects the Stare Mesto and Mala Strana districts.

-Walk up to the Castle (or take the funicular) through quaint paved streets where there are a myriad of small restaurants, curio shops and scenes to photograph.
+Walk up to the Castle (or take the funicular) through quaint paved streets where there is a myriad of small restaurants, curio shops and scenes to photograph.
 “It’s the biggest castle in the world, and it’s really a town with a castle in it.
 Once upon a time it was surrounded by farmland, and had a thriving monastery where beer is still made,” Rob told us.
 For your exertion you’ll be rewarded with a fabulous view, a daunting Gothic cathedral (The Cathedral of St Vitus, that took one thousand years from 925 to 1928 to build) cafes, shady squares and courtyards and a plethora of imposing architecture.

 What to do at night in Prague

-On your free night in Prague you could just walk around and soak up the atmosphere, or perhaps take in a musical concert or show.
-Other options would be to do a Beer and Brewery Tour or a Prague Castle after dark tour, or a dinner cruise on the river.
-There are several places along the Vltava River from where boat tours depart, and quite a few different options.
+On your free night in Prague, you could just walk around and soak up the atmosphere, or perhaps take in a musical concert or show.
+Other options would be to do a Beer and Brewery Tour or a Prague Castle after-dark tour, or a dinner cruise on the river.
+There are several places along the Vltava River from where boat tours depart and quite a few different options.
 Going on a tour at night gives you a very different view of the city.